SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

     OR
       (
         ("anthropogenic"
-        OR "environmental" OR "deforestation" OR "desertification" OR "degredation" OR "pollution" OR "erosion" OR "chemical" OR "heavy metal$" OR "pesticide$" OR "biological" OR "zoonotic"
+        OR "environmental" OR "deforestation" OR "desertification" OR "degradation" OR "pollution" OR "erosion" OR "chemical" OR "heavy metal$" OR "pesticide$" OR "biological" OR "zoonotic"
         OR "technological" OR "radioactive" OR "nuclear" OR "cyber" OR "industrial" OR "construction" OR "transportation"